csandman/chakra-react-select/README.md

 yarn add @chakra-ui/react @emotion/react@^11.8.1 @emotion/styled@^11 framer-motion@^6
 ```

 **NOTE:** This installation command is slightly different from the one in the docs, because it sets a minimum version for `@emotion/react` of `v11.8.1`.
 This is set up this way because `react-select` has `@emotion/select` as a dependency, and having multiple versions of it in your app at once can cause errors (see #73).
-Mirroring the dependency version required by `react-select` will allow the dependency to be de-duped during installation, preventing these errors.
+Mirroring the dependency version required by `react-select` in [`v5.3.1`](https://github.com/JedWatson/react-select/releases/tag/react-select%405.3.1) will allow the dependency to be de-duped during installation, preventing these errors.

 After Chakra UI is setup, [install this package from NPM](https://www.npmjs.com/package/chakra-react-select):